devanmcg/IntroRangeR/12_RasGIS/README.md

 Downloading each time you knit will slow it down substantially and repeatedly add pretty decent-sized files to the temp folder.

 * Canadian borders (national and provincial):
-  - Especially if you think you'll be making a fair number of maps, I recommend downloading the Natural Earth dataset to a local directory using `ne_download`and accessing the data with `ne_load`, both in `rnaturalearth` (and not using other packages):
+  - Especially if you think you'll be making a fair number of maps, I recommend downloading the Natural Earth dataset to a local directory using `rnaturalearth::ne_download`and accessing the data with `read_sf`:

 ``` r
 # Hard-code to *your* local directory to store (and retrieve) geo data